pikender/souploaf.github.io/resume.md

 *Team Lead, Developer, Code Reviewer, DevOps / Elixir*

+- 3-Tier application with front-end in ELM, Backend in Elixir and Postgresql database, interacting over REST APIs to consume and send data from other parties
 - Worked with product and developers to translate the business requirements into technical solutions
+- Designed and developed REST APIs for product integrations to start the Field Placement workflow and share the results back as workflow completes
 - Worked on integration with an internal product to have it as a opt-in module
-- Designed and developed APIs for product integrations to start the Field Placement workflow and share the results back as workflow completes
 - Worked on deployment of application from qa to prod, managing dependencies and server testing required to enable QA's/DevOps to take hand-over